RomelSan/Sysadmin-Themes/Windows Terminal/SSH/04 - SSH Login without password.md

 ChallengeResponseAuthentication no
 PubkeyAuthentication yes
 ```
-Once you are done, save the file and restart the SSH service by typing:
+Once you are done, save the file and restart the SSHd service by typing:
-`sudo systemctl restart ssh`
+`sudo systemctl restart sshd`

 ---
 # Optional